Trinity503/bitwarden-json2pdf/README.md

-# bitwarden-pdf-converter
+# bitwarden-json2pdf

-Put your bitwarden export .json file in the resources directory and rename it to password.json.

-Then run `bitwarden_pdf_converter.py` in the terminal.
+Converts your exported bitwarden-vault (json-file) to a pdf-file.

 ## Usage

-Place your bitwarden-export .json file next to the bitwarden_pdf_converter.py file.
+Put your bitwarden_export.json file in the same directory as the script.

-Then run `python bitwarden_pdf_converter.py` in the terminal. (requires thrid-party software, see [installation](#installation))
+Then run `bitwarden_json2pdf.py` in the terminal.

-Or run `python bitwarden_html_converter.py` in the terminal and print the file manually.

 ## Installation